 In addition to the total number of claims and warranty costs, these five key warranty metrics help warranty managers drive performance and product quality.

-CPU – Warranty Cost Per Unit: Total warranty cost / number of units
+1. CPU – Warranty Cost Per Unit: Total warranty cost/number of units

 CPU is the average cost during the warranty coverage period.
-CPU is a key metric to determine the warranty budget and accruals as well as help with product and extended warranty pricing to customers.
+CPU is a key metric to determine the warranty budget and accruals and help with product and extended warranty pricing to customers.

-Warranty Cost as % of sales: Annual warranty cost / Annual sales
+2. Warranty Cost as % of Sales: Annual warranty cost/Annual sales

-Percentage Supplier recovery: Supplier recovery / total warranty cost
+3. Percentage Supplier Recovery: Supplier recovery/Total warranty cost

-As companies source most of the components from suppliers, percentages of the warranty recovered from suppliers is a very important part of managing warranty costs and supplier quality.
+As companies source most components from suppliers, percentages of the warranty recovered from suppliers are a very important part of managing warranty costs and supplier quality.
 Supplier warranty and recovery amounts can help measure the supplier performance and help with discussions on parts pricing and warranty terms & conditions with suppliers.

-Warranty contribution rate: Warranty cost for specific area / Total warranty cost
+4. Warranty Contribution Rate: Warranty cost for specific area/Total warranty cost

-While other metrics are based on amounts, this is based on number of claims or failures.
-Some companies with large number of products use a variation of this metric like Repairs per thousand or per million if using a Six Sigma model.
-The frequency of failures and mean time between those failures can help identify areas of concerns, if those failures are for small dollar amounts.
+While other metrics are based on amounts, this is based on the number of claims or failures.
+Some companies with large numbers of products use a variation of this metric, like Repairs per thousand or per million if using a Six Sigma model.
+The frequency of failures and the mean time between those failures can help identify areas of concern if those failures are for small dollar amounts.

-Tracking changes in these metrics over time will help track the progress the company is making.
-It identifies specific areas to focus on for improvements.
+Track changes in these metrics over time to help track the progress your company is making.